QUALITY & SAFETY

 An FMT Follow-Up Form must be completed for each patient that receives an FMT from OpenBiome.
 It requests de-identified patient specifics, including delivery modality, disease severity, and the treatment outcome.
 This form should be given to the administering physician or their staff at the time of treatment and returned to OpenBiome after the patient’s 8-week follow-up has been completed.

 If you suspect one of your patients has experienced an adverse event that could be related to an OpenBiome FMT treatment, please fill out and submit OpenBiome's online Adverse Event Reporting Form within 24 hours to alert our Clinical Safety Team.
 Please review this checklist to ensure you have the necessary information ready to complete your report.
-Once submitted, an OpenBiome medical professional will contact you to discuss the specifics of your case and advise whether additional reporting requirements to the FDA may be needed.
+This information will be passed on to Finch Therapeutics, OpenBiome's licensed manufacturer.
+Once submitted, a Finch medical professional will contact you to discuss the specifics of your case and advise whether additional reporting requirements to the FDA may be needed.

-If you have any questions regarding an adverse event, please contact us at email@example.com or call (617) 575-2201, option 1.
-Our Clinical team is more than willing to discuss the specifics of your adverse event case.
+If you have any questions regarding an adverse event, please contact us at email@example.com or call (617) 575-2201, option 9.